open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Broken-down Cruise Ship/Broken-down Cruise Ship.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Broken-down Cruise Ship
+        title: Broken-down Cruise Ship
+      part1:
+        ans1:
-    params_part1_ans1_value: Has the same magnitude as the weight of the ship.
+          value: Has the same magnitude as the weight of the ship.
+        ans2:
-    params_part1_ans2_value: Is greater than the weight of the ship.
+          value: Is greater than the weight of the ship.
+        ans3:
-    params_part1_ans3_value: Is exactly balanced by the total force that resists the ship's motion.
+          value: Is exactly balanced by the total force that resists the ship's motion.
+        ans4:
-    params_part1_ans4_value: Is greater than the total force that resists the ship's motion.
+          value: Is greater than the total force that resists the ship's motion.
+        ans5:
-    params_part1_ans5_value: Is greater than both the total force that resists the ship's motion and the weight of the ship.
+          value: Is greater than both the total force that resists the ship's motion and the weight of the ship.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A broken-down cruise ship is towed through the water by a tug boat at constant velocity.

 ## Part 1